KannonZenetism/zenetism-field-physics/zenetism/mpx/axiom-of-unseen-foundations.md

 ## Preamble: The Bootstrapping Paradox

 Within the Zenetist framework, which elegantly describes the arc from **🕳️ Zenon** through **⚫ Aion** into manifestation, lies a latent paradox:
-**How does the Unconditioned, Pre-Structural, and Unknowable give rise to conditioned, structured potential without itself becoming conditioned?**
+**How does the Unconditioned, Trans-Structural, and Unknowable give rise to conditioned, structured potential without itself becoming conditioned?**

 This is the **Bootstrapping Paradox.**